FSHolmberg/Le-Pale-Blue-Dot/README.md

 # Le Pale Blue Dot (LPBD)

-A philosophy-grounded multi-agent conversational system set in a noir bar in Paris, where each character represents distinct cognitive functions.
+A philosophy-grounded multi-agent conversational system set in a noir bar in in a northern port town, where each character represents distinct cognitive functions.

 ## Current Status